 Taking skinfold measurements is a common method for determining body fat composition.
 Accurate measurement technique is important.
 Here is the standard technique that is used.
 You should read this information in conjunction with the description of each of the standard measurement sites.

-- procedure: Estimation of body fat by skinfold thickness measurement.
-Measurement can use from 3 to 9 different standard anatomical sites around the body.
+- procedure: Skinfold measurement can use from 3 to 9 different standard anatomical sites around the body.
 The right side is usually only measured (for consistency).
 The tester pinches the skin at the appropriate site to raise a double layer of skin and the underlying adipose tissue, but not the muscle.
 The calipers are then applied 1 cm below and at right angles to the pinch, and a reading in millimeters (mm) taken two seconds later.
 The mean of two measurements should be taken.
 If the two measurements differ greatly, a third should then be done, then the median value taken.

 - the sites: there are many common sites at which the skinfold pinch can be taken.
 See the descriptions and photographs of each skinfold site.